Sponsored post - log in to remove this ad.

 Information about the DAC if you want to read further:

 DENON comes with all accessories, paperworks, and manual.
 Condition is Used -- Good on Amazon scale.
-"The Wire" comes with a power cord, but you could have the WireWorld USB and SONY OFC RCA cables captured in the photos for an additional $49.
+"The Wire" comes with a power cord.
 Headphones not included : ) Condition of “The Wire” is also good, for a DIY, non mass-produced, non assembly-line-made item.

 I will cover CONUS shipping.
 Payment by PayPal, and I would like my buyer to cover PP fee and shipping insurance if it’s made by PP Goods & Services.